OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 # Introduction

-In 2016, Cyclistic (a ficticious company) launched a successful bike-sharing offering.
+In 2016, Cyclistic (a fictitious company) launched a successful bike-sharing offering.
 Since then, the program has grown to a fleet of 5,824 bikes georeferenced and locked to a network of 692 stations throughout Chicago.
 Bikes can be unlocked from one station and returned